 Roman and Byzantine Tyre

-After the death of the great leader, the city passed under the domination of his successors, then finally freeing himself in 126 BC. .
-The independence gained, allowed her to agree with Rome as an ally rather than a submissive city, thus maintaining incredible autonomy and continuing to flourish for decades to come; during this period the production of flax and garum, a fish based specialty, also began.
-Given the importance under the Roman Empire and its proximity to Palestine, it is not surprising that Jesus himself also visited the city, thus generating one of the very first Christian centers of worship in history.
+With the death of the great leader, the city passed under the domination of his successors, then finally freeing itself in 126 BC. .
+The independence gained allowed it to make an agreement with Rome as an ally rather than as a subjugated city, thus maintaining an incredible autonomy and continuing to flourish for decades to come; during this period the production of flax and garum, a fish-based specialty, also began.
+Given its importance under the Roman Empire and its proximity to Palestine, it is not surprising that Jesus himself also visited the city, thus generating one of the earliest Christian centers of worship in history.

 The greatest glory for the city, however, will come under Adriano, who: allowed it to coin money, built an arch and one of the largest racecourses in the Empire and gave it the title of “Metropolis”; also under Septimio Severo it became the capital of Syria Phoenician.
 Following the Edict of Milan, the city transformed the Great Temple of Melqart into one of the first churches in history and it was from here that San Frumenzio left to spread Christianity in Ethiopia.
 With the fall of the Roman Empire, the city continued to flourish under the Byzantines but, due to a series of earthquakes that saw it as a protagonist from 502 to 551, a small decline began that brought it first into Persian and then Arab hands.

 With the arrival of the Umayyads, Tyre will quickly change from Greek and Christian to Arab and Muslim, however keeping its autonomy alive and managing to flourish even stronger.
 However, since the arrival of the Fatimids, the whole area of Bilad ash-Shami experienced a political situation of great instability, which then culminated with the arrival of the crusaders.